- Part 1 – Do You Need to Hire At All?

 However, if none of them are truly what you need, then never be afraid to say no to all of them and do another round of review/testing/interviewing.

 As much as you might not want to contemplate taking more time over the hiring process, or to do more interviews, making the wrong decision now will cost you vastly more time and energy, and money, in the long run.

-As you will have asked all candidates the same core questions, it gives you a fair approach to be able to score their answers.
+Having given all candidates the same core questions, you can have a fair approach to scoring their answers.